wecarsoniv/augmented-pca/README.md

 ```

-Alternatively, APCA models can be fit using the `fit_transform()` method, which takes the same parameters as the `fit()` method but also returns a matrix of components or scores.
+Alternatively, APCA models can be fit using the `fit_transform()` method, which takes the same parameters as the `fit()` method but also returns a matrix of components or factors.

 ```python
 # Fit adversarial APCA instance and generate components